MOCOS-COVID19/numeric-model/README.md

   * while running Pkg use `CTRL-C` or backspace to return from Pkg or start new Julia's REPL
   * type `Using IJulia` followed by `notebook()` to load the dependency and start Jupyter's notebook
   * you might be asked whether to install jupyter, if in doubt type `y`
+  * a new browser window should open with Jupyter in it
   * run and edit the code